Biloberezhzhia Sviatoslava

 Geology

 The Kinburn Peninsula is composed primarily of Quaternary sand and shell deposits accumulated through longshore drift along the Black Sea coast.
-The peninsula's growth continues through active sediment transport from the Bug and Dnieper river estuaries.
+The peninsula's growth continues through active sediment transport from the Buh and Dnipro river estuaries.
 The series of salt lakes behind the primary dune ridge formed as former coastal lagoons became isolated from the sea through progressive sand accumulation.
-The characteristic red coloration of some lakes results from high concentrations of brine shrimp and halophilic bacteria.
+The characteristic coloration of some lakes results from high concentrations of brine shrimp and halophilic bacteria.
 Underlying the surface deposits, Neogene limestone and clay formations contain fossil remains of Miocene marine organisms.

 Climate And Weather